 A: Ordinarily rust on the chassis wont keep the radio from playing and sounding great.
 It's a cosmetic problem.
 However if wires or the power transformer wes chewed through by rodents, they will have to be replaced for an additional cost.
 Completely rewiring a set will add an additional cost as well.
 If you want the rust removed, depending on the severity of the rust, that will also be an additional cost, above the cost of any of my electronic restorations.
 If this is a radio chassis, then a White Glove service restoration is necessary.
 In a tv this is called White Glove extreme restoration service.

-Update: 4/1/06: Some of my new antique electonic restoration services include more parts.
+Please Note: Some of my flat rate antique electonic restoration services include more parts.
 Please see below under Prices.

 A: The price of an Antique Electronic Restoration is different for each model of radio, tv or car radio and is calculated as described below.